 Caldwell Senior Citizens Programs is based at 1009 Everett.
 Offers hot meals, maybe meals on wheels, and other senior programs.
 (208) 722-5421

 There are dozens of other pantries and soup kitchens in the region.
-The centers can be run by the government or local charities, and locate the food pantries in Canyon County.
+The centers can be run by the government or local charities, and locate the free food pantries in Canyon County.